 Wyandottes were first bred in the USA in the 1870s.
 They are named after the Wyandot, Native Americans of North America.

 The breed was created by four breeders, Fred Houdlette, L. Whittaker, John Ray, and H.M.
-Doubleday, with the first Wyandotte bird being of the silver-laced variety.
+Doubleday, with the first Wyandotte bird being silver-laced.

-Today, around 30 varieties of Wyandottes are recognized in Europe, while eight are officially recognized in the USA.
-They include:
+Around 30 varieties of Wyandottes are recognized in Europe, while eight are officially recognized in the USA.